yeapAi/lens-extensions/change-namespace/README.md

 Open Lens application and navigate to the page namespace for a cluster.
 You should see "Swithc to current" in the contextuel menu.
 You must restart Lens application with each change.

+## Publish

+Use the action to release a draft (this action create a tag).
+Go to github to validate the release.